 Kiva Learning Center for Women and Children

 Kiva is a long-term residential treatment program for women, with and without children, who are seeking help for alcohol and other drug addiction.
-Over the course of approximately four to six months, clients receive supportive housing, treatment planning, parenting classes (and access to on-site child care), educational workshops, mental health counseling, domestic violence assistance, vocational training, recovery support services, and extensive linkages to community resources.
+Over the course of approximately 90 days, clients receive supportive housing, treatment planning, parenting classes (and access to on-site child care), educational workshops, mental health counseling, domestic violence assistance, vocational training, recovery support services, and extensive linkages to community resources.

 New Connections is a short-term (30-, 60-, or 90-day) residential program that offers treatment and intensive case management to assist parolees, ex-offenders, and other criminal justice clients who are in danger of ongoing drug and alcohol abuse.
 Services are designed to help clients overcome re-entry barriers through assessment, individual and group counseling, treatment planning, vocational training, community referrals, and other support services.

 Adult Detox is located in Lemon Grove and provides short-term, non-medical residential detoxification for men and women experiencing problems with alcohol and other drugs.
 Over the course of 5 to 14 days, clients live in a safe, supportive environment and receive assessment, alcohol and drug education, treatment planning, an introduction to 12-Step recovery, and community referrals.
 Fees are based on a sliding scale.

 Perinatal Detox is a short-term, non-medical residential program specifically designed to help pregnant women detox from alcohol and other drugs in a safe and supportive environment.
 This program is proud to report 100% drug-free births for pregnant and parenting women, and many women go on to receive further treatment and ongoing support at Kiva.